-Where you aware that more than half of your home’s energy costs are from your heating and cooling?
-This is the reason why it’s critical to have an energy-efficient HVAC system.
+Did you know that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
+That’s why it’s essential to secure an energy-efficient HVAC system.

-In 2022, President Biden revealed new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save customers money and promote sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save homeowners money and encourage sustainability.

-So what does all of this mean for your existing furnace in 2023?
-For the time being, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+For the time being, very little, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are already available.
-Find out how these furnaces can help you save on energy bills now.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are ready and available.
+Find out how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces